DaniGuardiola/rpc-anywhere/README.md

 RPC Anywhere lets you create RPCs in **any** context, as long as a transport layer is provided.
 In other words: a way for messages to get from point A to point B and vice-versa.

-It also ships with a few transports: iframes, Electron, browser extensions, service workers...
+It also ships with a few transports: iframes, Electron, browser extensions, workers...

 <details>
 <summary><b>What is an RPC?</b></summary>

 > In the context of this library, an RPC is a connection between two endpoints, which send messages to each other.
 >
 > If the sender expects a response, it's called a "request".
-A request is similar to a function call where the function is executed on the other side of the connection, and the result is sent back to the sender.
+A request can be thought of as a function call where the function is executed on the other side of the connection, and the result is sent back to the sender.
 >
 > [Learn more about the general concept of RPCs on Wikipedia.](https://www.wikiwand.com/en/Remote_procedure_call)